jsdotcode/projects-list/README.md

 ## Low FODMAP project

 _Low FODMAP refers to a diet that restricts the intake of certain types of carbohydrates known as FODMAPs, which stands for Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols.
-I made an API to manage the FODMAP data._
+I created an API to manage the FODMAP data._

 **URL:** [https://lowfodmap.huckbit.com/](https://lowfodmap.huckbit.com/)